brentthayer1/capstone1/README.md

 ## Data Description

-This dataset is from April 2019
+This dataset is from April 2019.

-Each song is classified by 14 qualities: Acousticness, Danceability, Duration, Energy, Instrumentalness, Key, Liveness, Loudness, Mode, Speechiness, Tempo, Time_signature, Valence and Popularity.
+Each song in this dataset is classified by 14 qualities: Acousticness, Danceability, Duration, Energy, Instrumentalness, Key, Liveness, Loudness, Mode, Speechiness, Tempo, Time_signature, Valence and Popularity.

-For this project, I have ommitted Instrumentalness, Speechiness, Time Signature, Key, and Mode.
-These attributes were relatively distributed evenly across the dataset, leaving for little to analyze in terms of a correlation between themselves and popularity.
+For this project, I have ommitted Instrumentalness, Speechiness, Time_Signature, Key, and Mode.
+These attributes were relatively distributed evenly across the dataset, leaving little to analyze in terms of a correlation between themselves and popularity.

 In the initial dataset there were 130,663 songs.
 17% of these scored a 0 and 1 for popularity.
 I thought this was very interesting, and could not wrap my mind around how this percentage of the songs could be this low.
 I found it hard to believe that even the worst of the worst songs would still be considered a 0 or a 1.
 I decided after careful consideration to omit these.
 My thoughts are that they could have possibly been NaNs initially at some point.
 This omission slimmed the dataset down to 108,557 songs.